7gxycn08/PyAnime4K-GUI/README.md

 # Features

 1. Batch Video Upscaling: Select multiple video files for upscaling which will be saved to disk.
-2. Configurable Settings: Customize output `dimensions`, `bitrate`, `codec`, and `shaders` via a config file using a text editor.
+2. Configurable Settings: Customize output `dimensions`, `bitrate`, `codec`, and `shaders` etc... directly from GUI.
 3. Real-Time Progress: Monitor upscaling progress with a visual progress bar.
-4. Log Viewer: View live progress in the GUI and ffmpeg stderr in output.txt file.
+4. Log Viewer: View live progress and errors in the GUI.
 5. Cancel Operations: Cancel ongoing upscaling tasks at any time.
 6. Output Folder Access: Quickly navigate to the output folder.
 7. Multiple Subtitle Stream Copy: Includes all subtitle streams from input file.
+8. Upscale hdr/dolby vision input videos while maintaining all their metadata required for playback.
-8. Compare Two Videos Side-by-Side: Video compare function that display quality changes in real-time.
+9. Compare Two Videos Side-by-Side: Video compare function that display quality changes in real-time.
+10. Supports Hardware acceleration for AMD `hevc_amf` and Nvidia `hevc_nvenc`.

 # Requirements